 Canterbury (near London) is our hometown, but we’re a distributed team so you can work from anywhere.
 We arrange quarterly meet-ups to bring everyone together and hangout for a few days.

-On our full-stack builds, you’ll be working with Jim, Gav and Josh to create awesome products used by thousands of people.
+You’ll be working with Jim, Gav, Josh and Dan to create awesome products used by millions of people.

 - Writing component focused SCSS/CSS